 - Fantastic Racism: The "Utilities" are what they call the poor sods that make up the other 10% of Litigara's population.
 They are the blue collar workers.
 It's not entirely clear if they're actually another race or not; they are the only ones with hair while the few others we see without head coverings have unidentified black markings on the back of otherwise bald heads, but that isn't necessarily genetic.Rhumann: You see, this is all about "Utilities' rights", my dear.
 Utilities don't need any more rights.Finzzi: They need to work harder.

 - Fantastic Underclass: With the planet extensively mechanized, actual physical labour has become so unnecessary that utilities workers make up less than 10% of the population... and because of the stigma attached to professions outside legal work or law enforcement, utilities are uniformly treated like scum.

 - Femme Fatale: The crosswalk-tinkering attorney, later revealed to be Finzzi (a flunky of Ja Rhumann).

-- Good News, Bad News: Once Zhann is back in the slammer for murder, her weary attorney Dersh announces that he has good news: "You're no longer facing trial on the traffic violation."
+- Good News, Bad News: Once Zhaan is back in the slammer for murder, her weary attorney Dersh announces that he has good news: "You're no longer facing trial on the traffic violation."

-- Hallucinations: Zhann is tormented by hallucinations of Crichton, Aeryn and D'Argo returning from the grave.
-Luckily, Zhann knows she's hallucinating and can remark with some irritation on what she thinks is going on.
-Crichton is consolatory but distant; Aeryn is accusative, guilt-tripping Zhann to the point of Taking the Bullet at her trial; D'Argo plants a kiss on her (Huh.
+- Hallucinations: Zhaan is tormented by hallucinations of Crichton, Aeryn and D'Argo returning from the grave.
+Luckily, Zhaan knows she's hallucinating and can remark with some irritation on what she thinks is going on.
+Crichton is consolatory but distant; Aeryn is accusative, guilt-tripping Zhaan to the point of Taking the Bullet at her trial; D'Argo plants a kiss on her (Huh.
 That's a surprise.) and urges her to become a Seek again.